Red Skull: Johann Shmidt

-Some time later, the Red Skull kills Roscoe (another wearer of the Captain America mantle).
-He also revives the use of his "dust of death".
-The Red Skull later fights Doctor Doom on the moon, but is defeated.
-With Arnim Zola, the Red Skull seeks to transplant Hitler's brain into Captain America's body.
-He transforms a number of S.H.I.E.L.D. agents into his red skull-faced slaves.
-The Red Skull teams with the Hate-Monger (a clone of Hitler) and traps him in a flawed Cosmic Cube.
-The Red Skull leads the Nihilist Order for a brief time.
-Establishing a Nazi colony on a deserted island, the Red Skull fathers a daughter: Synthia Schmidt.

 The gas that placed the Red Skull in suspended animation wears off and his body rapidly ages to his actual years.
 Now physically weak and feeble in his mid-80s, the Red Skull plans a final showdown with his archrival.
 Kidnapping Captain America's closest allies, he forces Captain America to surrender himself to a medical treatment that ages his body to its rightful age.
 The two men, their bodies now ancient, fight a battle to the death.
-When Captain America refuses to kill him, the Red Skull dies in Captain America's arms, cursing his enemy as his elderly body shuts down.
+When Captain America refuses to kill him, the Red Skull dies in Captain America's arms, cursing his enemy as his body shuts down.

 Nazi geneticist Arnim Zola had obtained DNA samples of Captain America years earlier and arranged for the Red Skull's mind to be transplanted into a cloned body of Captain America at the moment of his death.
-Assuming the identity of "John Smith" (the English equivalent of his natural German name), the Red Skull decides to reinvent himself and his quest for absolute power as a means to celebrate his cheating death.
+Assuming the identity of "John Smith" (the English equivalent of his real name), the Red Skull decides to reinvent himself and his quest for absolute power as a means to celebrate his cheating death.
 The Red Skull abandons his longstanding beliefs in National Socialism and Hitler, on the belief that the Nazi philosophy made him look like a relic of the past, and turns towards American ideology.
 The Red Skull sees much potential in the American dream of capitalism and self-determination and sets about establishing his own foothold inside Washington, D.C., culminating in him gaining control over the Commission on Superhuman Activities, a government body in Washington that monitors and regulates superhero activities.

-The Red Skull also changes his mode of operations: rather than "living from one grand scheme to the next", he begins financing a score of evil organizations that report directly to him, such as the militia group the Watchdogs.
-He also employs one of the Scourges of the Underworld, an organization dedicated to killing supervillains.